 If you tend to drive on hilly terrain, rough roads, or in stop-and-go traffic, it can take a toll on your brake rotors over time.

 Overtorquing your wheels refers to excessively tightening lug nuts.
 This puts additional stress on your rotors, resulting in warping.
 Overtorquing your wheels can also cause the lug nuts to break and create a safety concern.

 If you’ve noticed any of these symptoms, visit a nearby auto repair service and have your rotors inspected.

-If you’re in need of dependable rotor repair, you can trust the experts at Chloe’s Auto Repair to restore your brake rotors to good working order.
-Here at Chloe’s Auto Repair, we are a trusted auto repair shop that offers a wide range of services, including rotor repair, brake repair, radiator repair, check engine light diagnosis, fuel injection service, tire service, and many other auto repair services.
+If you’re in need of dependable rotor repair, you can trust the experts at Chloe’s Auto Repair and Tire to restore your brake rotors to good working order.
+Here at Chloe’s Auto Repair and Tire, we are a trusted auto repair shop that offers a wide range of services, including rotor repair, brake repair, radiator repair, check engine light diagnosis, fuel injection service, tire service, and many other auto repair services.